 It is one of the crucial processes during which a new plant starts growing from a seed.

-Before you even start thinking about germination or plant growth, you will have to find the right seeds.
-Keep in mind they can vary in quality producing various strains of the plant.
-Most growers procure their seeds from online seed banks.
-US producers usually buy their seeds from European companies.
+Before you even start thinking about how to germinate marijuana seeds or plant growth, you will have to find the right seeds.
+Keep in mind they can vary in quality producing various cannabis strains of the plant.

 Like with weed, marijuana seed laws vary from country to country.
 In some places, it is completely legal to buy and sell them.
 But, if we were to generalize it, this is still a gray zone.